 “Death by fire.
 I dream of dying in a burst of flames.
 Searing heat traveling from my feet, up my legs, swirling around me.
 I throw my head back to see a black sky scattered with stars, extinguished by a cloud of white smoke….
 Hot, dry, release.
 My soul purified by fire—a quick, dramatic death, nothing left but ash.
 The antithesis of my life.
 By day, I barely tread water, barely keep afloat.
 Perpetually behind, perpetually overwhelmed, stuck in a whirlpool going round, round, and around.
 Life by drowning.”

 Today, I no longer live a “life by drowning”—continuing to write equipped me with a very vital lifeboat.
 Since my rather dismal start with the novel, Life By Fire, I have completed a middle-grade novel called Genevieve’s Worlds and written and published a short story called Anni Annihilation.
 In 2017, I was awarded 1st prize in the Adult Division in the 2016 Dorothy Shoemaker Literary Awards Contest for excerpts from the Life By Fire novel.
-Slowly but surely—my spirit animal is a turtle.
+Slowly but surely I’ve made progress—my spirit animal is a turtle.

 Throughout the process, I continued to feel a keen desire to communicate, not only about the process of writing, but about the process of self-discovery and living on purpose.
 The Life By Fire Book website evolved into the LifeByFire.com blog.
-In 2017, I also felt inspired to create and teach two courses, Ignite Your Creativity and the Seven Universal Laws; content creation for these courses flowed effortlessly though I found marketing them to the right audience very difficult.
+In 2017, I also felt inspired to create and teach two courses, Ignite Your Creativity and the Seven Universal Laws; content creation for these courses flowed effortlessly though I found marketing them to the right audience much more difficult.

 The course content inspired me to begin a non-fiction book called The Thrive Guide for the Hungry Spirit.
 I began the guide with: